Jarsky/nvidia-upgrade/README.md

 The script is a basic one which will download the latest driver and install it silently.

-By default the script is interactive if it detects the latest is already installed.
+By default the script is interactive if it detects the latest is already installed.<br>
 To skip this and fully automate the script, change `interactive=true` to `interactive=false`